 that a significant decrease in pain and a decrease in the E.S.R. blood test was achieved with use of sterols (Abstract: NutritionWeek Congress, 2002).

 • Boswelia serrata: While more formal research is required, this plant has been used empirically for generations in the treatment of various forms of arthritis.
-Boswelia is known to block the production of bio-chemical inflammation chemicals in the body (specifically 5-lipoxygenase).
+Boswelia is known to block the production of bio-chemical inflammation chemicals in the Healthy Body (specifically 5-lipoxygenase).
 One study reported an improvement in 44 of rheumatoid arthritis patients after treatment with this plant substance (Plant Med 1991;57:203-207).

-• Curcumin longa (Turmeric) - Long used in the treatment of arthritis, this plant blocks the production of various inflammatory pathways in the body in a manner similar to NSAIDs and Cox-2 drugs.
+• Curcumin longa (Turmeric) – Long used in the treatment of arthritis, this plant blocks the production of various inflammatory pathways in the Healthy Body in a manner similar to NSAIDs and Cox-2 drugs.
 One study compared Turmeric to the NSAID drug phenylbutazone over two weeks and revealed no difference between the groups in improving morning stiffness, walking time, and strength (Indian J Med Res 1980;71:632-4).
 While several other plants have been used to treat various forms of arthritis (including Devils Claw, Ginger and Stinging Nettle) the point is merely that scientific research exists and the patient needs the right substances chosen for their individual needs and presentation.
 Arthritis treatment in North America has often been reduced to a redundant process whereby the patient is prescribed the same drug as the next person with little time spent on evaluating particular causes of the condition, or attempts to individualize the treatment.
 This lecture has attempted to reveal that a great many interventions exist, with ample medical science, to allow you to treat the condition without a litany of side effects.
 By combining some of the interventions described, you have a significant ability to control your arthritis and even to be able to do so without taking medications.